 - Industry Showcase Presentations:

-- A limited number of Industry Showcase presentations are established as part of the conference program schedule to allow sponsors/exhibitors to make presentations on their products and services during the conference.
+- Industry Showcase presentations are established as part of the conference program schedule to allow sponsors/exhibitors to make presentations on their products and services during the conference.

 - Industry Showcase presentations may include submissions to the CFP system that are moved from academic tracks in the CFP system to the Industry Showcase schedule at the recommendation of the Program co-chairs.

 - Industry Showcase proposals from sponsors and exhibitors may be submitted through our Industry Showcase form as part of the sponsorship/exhibit process.
-Showcase proposals will be reviewed by the Director, Conferences, and conference chairs for approval of content.
-Sessions submitted using a non-exhibiting vendor presenter will be declined.
+Showcase proposals will be reviewed by the Senior Director, Conferences, and conference chairs for approval of content.

-- National and Gold sponsors are guaranteed an Industry Showcase presentation slot.
-Remaining Industry Showcase slots are assigned to Silver and Exhibitor levels on a space available basis in order of abstract submission received.
+- National sponsors are guaranteed an Industry Showcase presentation slot.
+Remaining Industry Showcase slots are assigned to sponsors by level, then to exhibitors in the order exhibit contracts were received on a space-available basis.